AntonFagerberg/rackla/README.md

 * List of maps (multiple requests)

 ### Timers
 Timers can be used anywhere in the pipeline to log timestamps.
 The timers can be used between both synchronous and asynchronous functions to determine what happens on which moments in time.
-On synchronous functions, the log event will be called after the function call has completed---on asynchronous calls which follows the protocol defined by CrocodilePear, a log event will be triggered on every message between the Elixir processes.
+On synchronous functions, the log event will be called after the function call has completed---on asynchronous calls which follows the protocol defined by Rackla, a log event will be triggered on every message between the Elixir processes.

 ```elixir
 "https://api.instagram.com/v1/users/self/feed?count=50&access_token=" <> conn.query_string